 - One might argue that having ‘Bug’ as its own issue type is against the grain of ‘the simplest thing that might work’; however, our experience is that sooner or later you’ll want to be able to discern between fixing and enhancing based on work item type; this also frees using labels for other purposes

 - Plain vanilla JQL is not powerful enough to support many queries which can be seen as interesting to running a SAFe-like process; in a future blog post will show what exactly I mean by this

 - However, the most important metric of SAFe has to do with PI Objectives and those we suggest should not be in JIRA at all

 - Also, the plugins required to ease the needed queries and detailed filtering work around the most critical issues are relatively inexpensive; we will take a more detailed look of this in a future post

-- Hard typing of requirements and no support for N-level work item splitting and; why you would want to avoid the former and have the latter would be the subject of another post by itself; but it has to do with the heart of agile requirements management – iterative refinement and keeping the batch sizes manageable
+- Hard typing of requirements and no support for N-level work item splitting and; why you would want to avoid the former and have the latter is the subject of another (rather long) post by itself; but it has to do with the heart of agile requirements management – iterative refinement and keeping the batch sizes manageable

 - Program boards with dependency visualization can’t be done with plain vanilla JIRA; I predict sooner or later someone will do a free plugin compatible with Cloud JIRA